eyadgad/eyadgad.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
+I am a Research Assistant at [NORDIK Institute](https://nordikinstitute.com).

-I hold **Master’s degree in Computer Science** at [The University of Western Ontario](https://www.uwo.ca/), under the supervision of [Prof. Zubair Fadlullah](https://www.zfadlullah.org/home), and **Bachelor's in Computer Engineering** from [Nile University](https://www.nu.edu.eg/), under the supervision of [Prof. Mohamed Darweesh](https://www.nu.edu.eg/academic-staff/dr-mohamed-s-darweesh).
+I hold **Master’s degree in Computer Science** at [The University of Western Ontario](https://www.uwo.ca/), supervised by [Prof. Zubair Fadlullah](https://www.zfadlullah.org/home), and **Bachelor's in Computer Engineering** from [Nile University](https://www.nu.edu.eg/), supervised by [Prof. Mohamed Darweesh](https://www.nu.edu.eg/academic-staff/dr-mohamed-s-darweesh).

-During my time at Nile University, I worked as a **Intern Researcher** at the [Center for Informatics Sciences](https://www.cis.nu.edu.eg/), supervised by [Dr. Sahar Selim](https://nu.edu.eg/academic-staff/dr-sahar-selim) and [Dr. Mustafa Elattar](https://www.nu.edu.eg/academic-staff/dr-mustafa-elattar).

-My research interests lie in **Artificial Intelligence** and its applications in:
+I have experience in research and my research interests lie in **Artificial Intelligence** and its applications in Internet of Things, medical imaging, Smart networks and security.

-- Internet of Things
-- Healthcare and medical imaging
-- Smart networks and security

 Beyond my academic work, I enjoy being physically active through walking, running and cycling.
 I also enjoy listening to Rock, Metal, and Classical music